mapcentia/dockerfiles/gc2/README.md

     run --volumes-from=gc2 --rm=true -t -i mapcentia/gc2 /bin/bash

-And when on the command line of the container. edit the file:
+And when on the command line of the container, edit the file:

     /var/www/geocloud2/app/conf/App.php